kevinpettersson/scheduling-application/docs/RAD/rad.md

 * A user can undo the last few modifications
 * There is a button for this on the website

-User Story 4: _As a developer, I want comprehensive Javadoc documentation for the extensions that have been made, so that I and others reviewing the code can easily understand its purpose, usage and behavior._
+User Story 4: _As a developer, I want comprehensive Javadoc documentation for the extensions that have been made, so that I and other developers reviewing the code can easily understand its purpose, usage and behavior._

 Acceptance Criteria:
 * Every suitable public class, method, and field should have descriptive Javadoc comments.